Easily achieve a restaurant-style baked potato with that crispy skin and fluffy interior that everyone loves!

 - Place the potatoes directly on a baking sheet; bake for about 45-60 minutes.

-- Using a sharp knife, make a long slit in the top of the cooked potato, then squeeze it open using a clean dish towel.
+- Right after they come out of the oven you want to release the steam.
+Using a sharp knife, make a long slit in the top of the cooked potato, then squeeze it open using a clean dish towel.

 - Enjoy as is, or serve with your favorite toppings!